saltukalakus/idiomatic-rust-snippets/README.md

 2. [Design Patterns](https://idiomatic-rust-snippets.org/patterns/intro.html) section demonstrates several design patterns with minimalistic but complete projects.

 3. [Algorithms](https://idiomatic-rust-snippets.org/algorithms/intro.html) section explains various popular algorithms with code samples in Rust.
-(WIP)

 The project follows a minimalistic approach, where almost all pages are short with simple, easy-to-follow code samples.
 Most samples can run.
 External documentation is referenced when necessary for extended information.

-**Note**: Pages with a **WIP** note haven't been reviewed yet, and the information in those pages may contain incorrect information.

 ### How to run the project locally.